yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 ### 1. Introduction

 **1.1 Context**
 This dataset was generously provided by Olist, the largest department store in Brazilian marketplaces.
 Olist connects small businesses from all over Brazil to channels without hassle and with a single contract.
-Those merchants are able to sell their products through the Olist Store and ship them directly to customers using Olist logistics partners.
+Those merchants are able to sell their products through the Olist Store and ship them directly to customers using Olist logistics partners.<br/>

 **1.2 Objective**
-This project aims to evaluate the performance of the Olist e-commerce platform through a comprehensive analysis of sales and customer-related metrics.
-The objective is to uncover underlying issues, identify growth opportunities, and provide actionable insights for platform optimization.
+To assess the performance of the Olist e-commerce platform by conducting a thorough analysis of sales and customer metrics using an interactive Tableau dashboard.
+The goal is to identify operational challenges, uncover growth opportunities, and deliver actionable insights to optimize platform performance.<br/>

 **1.3 Business Questions to Ask:**
 To effectively address Olist's e-commerce challenges, the following business questions will guide the analysis: